olivaresvinales/olivaresvinales.github.io/readme.md

      height="200" align="right" />

 **Contact information**
-- Email: jolivar2@ur.rochester.edu
+- Email: jolivaresv "at" fudan dot edu dot cn
-- Office: 718 Hylan Building, 140 Trustee Rd, Rochester, NY 14627, USA.
+- Address: Room 315-317, Shanghai Center for Mathematical Sciences, Jiangwan Campus, Fudan University, No.2005 Songhu Road, Shanghai, P.R.
+China.
+Postcode: 200438

 **About me**
+I am a Postdoctoral Fellow at the Shanghai Center for Mathematical Sciences of Fudan University.

-I am a PhD student at University of Rochester advised by [Juan Rivera-Letelier](http://rivera-letelier.org/).
+I was a PhD student at University of Rochester advised by [Juan Rivera-Letelier](http://rivera-letelier.org/).
 My research interests lie in the areas of dynamical systems and ergodic theory.

 ## Research